#grpc #envoy #grpc-server

 envoy-types = "<envoy-types-version>"

-The protobuf types made available are already pre-compiled, so you only need to have the Protocol Buffer Compiler (protoc) installed to run the crate's tests.
+The protobuf types made available are already pre-compiled, so you only need the latest stable Protocol Buffer Compiler (protoc) to run the crate's tests.
+Generated code may vary across protoc versions, and the use of the latest stable version is enforced by CI.
 Installation instructions can be found here.

 Examples